-Scr een Action 1 Start up the installer and complete the first few screens.
-See Section 6.27, "Install Fragment: The First Few Screens of the Installation" for details.
-Notes: In the Select Installation Type screen, select Oracle Identity Management and Metadata Repository.
+Screen Action 1.
+Start up the installer and complete the first few screens.
+Refer to Section 6.27, "Install Fragment: The First Few Screens of the Installation" for details.
+Notes: ■ In the Select Installation Type screen, select Oracle Identity Management and Metadata Repository .
 Note : Do not select the Metadata Repository option.
 This option creates a new database with the OracleAS Metadata Repository, but this database is not configured for OracleAS Cold Failover Cluster.
-2. Sele ect Configuration Do not select Oracle Internet Directory.
-Opt tions Do not select Oracle Application Server Single Sign-On.
+2. Select Configuration Do not select Oracle Internet Directory .
+Options Do not select Oracle Application Server Single Sign-On.
 Do not select Oracle Application Server Delegated Administration Services.
 Do not select Oracle Application Server Directory Integration and Provisioning.
 Do not select Oracle Application Server Certificate Authority (OCA).
 Select High Availability and Replication.
 Click Next.
-3. Spe ecify Port Select Automatic.
-Cor nfiguration Options Click Next.
-4. Sele Select High Availability Option Select Virtual Host.
-Opt Click Next.
-App gister Oracle plication Server tadata Repository If you already have an Oracle Internet Directory and know its connect information select Yes and enter the name of the computer where Oracle Internet Directory is running and the port number.
-See Section 6.17, "How to Determine Port Numbers Used by Components" if you do not know the port number.
+3. Specify Port Configuration Options Select Automatic.
+Click Next.
+4. Select High Availability Option Select Virtual Host.
+Click Next.
+5. Register Oracle Application Server Metadata Repository If you already have an Oracle Internet Directory and know its connect information, select Yes and enter the name of the computer where Oracle Internet Directory is running and the port number.
+Refer to Section 6.17, "How to Determine Port Numbers Used by Components" if you do not know the port number.
 Use Only SSL Connections with this Oracle Internet Directory : Select this option if you want Oracle Application Server components to use only SSL to connect to Oracle Internet Directory.
-If you do not have an Oracle Internet Directory, or do not know its connect information, select \mathbf{No} .
+If you do not have an Oracle Internet Directory, or do not know its connect information, select No .
 Click Next.

-Table 11-10 (Cont.)
-Installing the OracleAS Metadata Repository Only

-Screen Action 6.
-Specify Oracle Internet Directory login This screen appears only if you selected Yes in the previous screen.
+6. Specify Oracle Internet Directory login This screen appears only if you selected Yes in the previous screen.
 Username : Enter the username for logging into Oracle Internet Directory.
 The user must belong to the iAS Admins group in Oracle Internet Directory.
 Password: Enter the password.
 Realm : This field appears only if your Oracle Internet Directory contains multiple realms.
 Enter the name of the realm against which to authenticate the user.
 Click Next.
 7. Specify Virtual Hostname Virtual Hostname: Enter the name of the virtual host.
 Click Next.

+Table 11-10 (Continued)Installing the OracleAS Metadata Repository Only

-8. Oracle Database screens Enter information for the OracleAS Metadata Repository database.
-See Section 6.29, "Install Fragment: Database Screens".
+Screen Action 8.
+Oracle Database screens Enter information for the OracleAS Metadata Repository database.
+Refer to Section 6.29, "Install Fragment: Database Screens".
 9. Specify Instance Name and ias_admin Password Instance Name : Enter a name for this instance.
 Instance names can contain alphanumeric characters and the (underscore) character.
 If you have more than one Oracle Application Server instance on a computer, the instance names must be unique.
-See Section 5.9, "Oracle Application Server Instances and Instance Names" for instance name details.
+Refer to Section 11.9, "Installing OracleAS Cold Failover Cluster (Middle-Tier)" for instance name details.
 Example: infra ias_admin Password and Confirm Password: Set the password for the ias_admin user.
 This is the administrative user for the instance.
-See Section 5.10, "The ias_admin User and Restrictions on its Password" for restrictions on the password.
+Refer to Section 5.11, "Comparing Installing Components Against Configuring Components"for restrictions on the password.
 Example: welcome99 Click Next.
-10. - Finish the installation.
-See Section 6.28, "Install Fragment: The Last Few Screens of the Installation" for details.
+10. Finish the installation.
+Refer to Section 6.28, "Install Fragment: The Last Few Screens of the Installation" for details.